-- (A) Physician and Non-Physician Providers - (1) For the purpose of this Rule, recognized health care providers are divided into the major categories of "physician" and "non-physician".
-Recognized providers are defined as follows: - (a) "Physician providers" are those individuals who are licensed by the State of Colorado through one of the following state boards: - 1) Colorado State Board of Medical Examiners:
+(A) Physician and Non-Physician Providers

+- (1) For the purpose of this Rule, recognized health care providers are divided into the major categories of "physician" and "non-physician".
+Recognized providers are defined as follows: - (a) "Physician providers" are those individuals who are licensed by the State of Colorado through one of the following state boards: - 1) Colorado Medical Board; - 2) Colorado Board of Chiropractic Examiners; - 3) Colorado Podiatry Board; or - 4) Colorado Dental Board.